jeffdcamp/dbtools-android/README.md

   DBTools Generator will create the following files to manage all database connections and create/update database tables:

        DatabaseManager.java (extends DatabaseBaseManager and is used for developer customizations.
-Contains CONST names and versions of the databases and versions) (NEVER overwritten by generator)
+Contains CONST versions of the databases) (NEVER overwritten by generator)
        DatabaseBaseManager.java (contains boiler-plate code creating all tables and views for all databases defined in the schema.xml) (this file is ALWAYS overwritten by generator)
+       DatabaseManagerConst.java (contains constant values of the database names) (this file is ALWAYS overwritten by generator)
+       AppDatabaseConfig.java (DatabaseManager configuration) (NEVER overwritten by generator)

   DBTools Generator will create the following files for each table (example for the Individual table):